matthew-brett/pydagogue/curious_git.rst

 that these changes are "not staged for commit".

-There is a version of ``clever_analysis.py`` in the staging area, but it is the version of the file as of the last commit, and so is different from the version we have in the working tree.
+There is a version of ``clever_analysis.py`` in the staging area, but it is the version of the file as of the last commit, and so that version is different from the version we have in the working tree.

 If we try to do a commit, git will tell us there is nothing to commit, because there is nothing new in the staging area: